 How can I lower my insurance rate?

 There are many ways to lower your premium.
 Many insurance companies will offer discounted policies if you complete a driver safety and education course.
-There are also discounts if you bundle your car and homeowners insurance or have multiple vehicles on your policy.
-You can also benefit from rewards for paying in full or extending your plan before the end of the term.
+There may also be discounts if you bundle your car and homeowners insurance or have multiple vehicles on your policy.
+You could also benefit from rewards for paying in full or extending your plan before the end of the term.

 - $100,000 bodily injury liability per person